mechbio/CGNPS/README.md

 1. Please refer to the website for installation instructions of the above 5 dependencies.
 2. The original pair_fluidmembrane.cpp in Fluidmembrane dependency will need a few modifications to make it compatible with the new LAMMPS versions.
-It is easy to do, but feel free to contact the Developer for the updated version.

 ### Usage
 Step 0: Read the article at: